magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_still-flowing-water.md

 The Dhamma is the characteristic of uncertainty.
 Whoever sees the uncertainty of things sees the unchanging reality of things.
 That’s what the Dhamma is like.
 And that is the Buddha.
 If you see the Dhamma you see the Buddha; seeing the Buddha, you see the Dhamma.
-If you know , (uncertainty), you will let go of things and not grasp onto them.
+If you know *aniccaṃ*, (uncertainty), you will let go of things and not grasp onto them.

 You say, ‘Hey, don’t break my glass!’
 Can you prevent something that is breakable from breaking?
 If it doesn’t break now it will break later on.